L3MON4D3/LuaSnip/DOC.md

 ```

 ### Reloading when editing `require`'d files
-While the lua-snippet-files will be reloaded on edit, this does not
+While the `lua-snippet-files` will be reloaded on edit, this does not
-automatically happen if a file the snippet-file depends on (eg. via `require`)
+automatically happen if a file the snippet-file depends on (e.g. via `require`)
 is changed.
 Since this still may still be desirable, there are two functions exposed when a
-file is loaded by the lua-loader: `ls_tracked_dofile` and
+file is loaded by the `lua-loader`: `ls_tracked_dofile` and
 `ls_tracked_dopackage`.
 They perform like `dofile` and (almost like) `require`,
 but both register the loaded file internally as a dependency of the
 snippet-file, so it can be reloaded when the loaded file is edited.
 As stated,